 Pharmacokinetics and drug dosing in obese children.

-Kendrick JG, Carr RR, Ensom MH
+Kendrick JG and Carr RR and Ensom MH

 Is it ethical for health care organizations to charge institutions for experiential rotations?